Eggplant Parmesan

 How to Cook Eggplant Parmesan

-1. First slice the eggplant in rounds and place on a towel or paper towels.
+1. First, slice the eggplant in rounds and place it on a towel or paper towel.

-3. Sprinkle for kosher or regular salt and let it sit for 1 hour.
+3. Sprinkle with kosher or regular salt and let it sit for 1 hour.

-4. Remove from the towel, it will be saturated with water.
+4. Remove from the paper towel, it will be saturated with water, and toss it.

-5. This removes any bitterness, at least that's what my grandmother said back in the 1960s.
+5. Note: This removes any bitterness, at least that's what my grandmother said back in the 1960s.

 6. Heat oil in a large fry pan.
 In a large plastic bag add flour and seasonings.